Nancy Drew: Secrets Can Kill

-Secrets Can Kill is the first of many installments in the Nancy Drew point-and-click adventure game series, launched in 1998 by HeR Interactive.
+Secrets Can Kill is the first installment in the Nancy Drew point-and-click adventure game series, released on November 23, 1998 by HeR Interactive.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
 The game features pre-rendered 3D environments, but unlike later games, the characters are animated in 2D.
 There are three levels of gameplay: Junior, Senior, and Master detective modes.
 Each mode offers a different difficulty level of puzzles and hints, however, none of these changes affect the actual plot of the game.
 The game is loosely based on a The Nancy Drew Files book of the same name, Secrets Can Kill (1986).

 An enhanced remake of the game, subtitled Remastered, was released on August 24, 2010.
 Sales of the original Secrets Can Kill were discontinued on August 1, 2010.